chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/routing/routing-middleware.md

 app.MapGet("/Routing", () => "Routing."); // Endpoints are always terminal.
 ```
 Other considerations:
 - Positioning  —  Terminal middleware can be positioned anywhere in the pipeline.
-Routing endpoints will execute whereever `UseEndpoints` is called.
+Routing endpoints will execute wherever `UseEndpoints` is called.
 - Matching  —  Terminal middleware allows for custom matching logic.
 - Interfacing with other middleware  —  Routing endpoints interface automatically with other middleware like `UseAuthorization` and `UseCors.`  Terminal middleware requires manual interfacing.